prisma/prisma/packages/react-prisma/README.md

 # `react-prisma`

-This package allows using the Prisma Client in a React Server Component.
+This package allows using Prisma Client in a React Server Component.
 It is a thin wrapper around `@prisma/client`.

 ⚠️ **Warning**: **This is highly experimental.
 Don't use this in any real application**